 What is the Difference Between Sealing and Expungement in Massachusetts?

 Expunging an adult Massachusetts criminal case takes your criminal case off the books completely.
 Expungement is defined in section 100E of the General Laws as “the permanent erasure or destruction of a record so that the record is no longer accessible to, or maintained by, the court, any criminal justice agencies or any other state agency, municipal agency or county agency.”

-It is a very narrow remedy for very specific and unusual circumstances.
 What is expungement and when should I get a case expunged?

 Section 100K expungement.
 This includes expungement of juvenile or adult cases where a person was incorrectly named as the defendant, the offense was decriminalized, the case resulted from mistakes by police or others, or there were other miscarriages of justice as specified in Section 100K.
 To expunge a Massachusetts criminal case, you must show that some serious error or fraud has led to you being incorrectly identified as the the accused person.
 This is different from being not guilty of an accusation.
 This means that the court has mistaken you as the person that should be charged with a crime.
 This usually happens to people with similar names and dates of birth as the person who should have been charged.
 Other serious errors, such a fraud on the court, can lead to expungement of your Massachusetts criminal case.